When you are gearing up to surf, a good pair of surf booties is one of the most essential pieces of surf gear for any surfer out there.

 One of the things that I really like about this model is that you do not have to worry about having water logged boots because the hyperflex lockseal has an anti-flush closure that gives you a water tight seal every single time you put them on.

-These boots came out in 2010, but are still a top choice for surfers in 2017 due to the great design of these surf booties.
+These boots came out in 2010, but are still a top choice for surfers in 2022 and beyond due to the great design of these surf booties.

 Like the O’Neill’s, you have different thickness options with these booties.
 You can choose from: